ewired/gjs-guide/docs/guides/gio/dbus.md

 /* 1.
 Packing the method arguments
  *
  *    Note that calling methods directly in this way will require you to find
  *    documentation or introspect the interface.
-D-Feet and D-Spy can help here.
+D-Spy can help here.
  */
 const notification = new GLib.Variant('(susssasa{sv}i)', [
     'GJS D-Bus Tutorial',